vmware/network-insight-sdk-generic-datasources/EXAMPLE.md

 ```

-Output is format repeating block with line pattern `(\w+) is (up|down)`.
+Output format can be seen repeating blocks with line pattern `(\w+) is (up|down)`.
 For each block
 we use `GenericTextParser` where we specify regex pattern in key(columnName) and value(regex with group selection
 using parenthesis).
 For <b>name</b> field we used configuration as below defined under <b>rules</b>.
-`name: "(.*) is (?:up|down).*"` Question mark is used to forget the second match.
-Therefore, regex will remember only
+`name: "(.*) is (?:up|down).*"` Question mark is used to forget the second match because framework can only process one
-first match surrounded using parenthesis.
+match.

-Once above two commands are parsed and result is list of dictionaries (tabular representation), now outputs can be
+Once above two commands are parsed and the two results i.e. list of dictionaries (tabular representation), can be
 merged with table joiners.
 Tables created by executing above commands are referred using `table_id`.
 Now to join tables,
 parameters required by `SimpleTableJoiner` are `source_table`, `source_column`, `destination_table` and `destination_column`.
 Resulting table is referred by `joined_table_id`.

+Similarly, we write YAML configuration for rest of the commands and Pre-Post processors, if any.
+YAML configuration also
+defines result writers and zip handlers to produce final zip file.